21-year-old former UC Davis student arrested in connection with series of stabbings near campus, police say - KTVZ

 Carlos Dominguez, 21, was arrested on two counts of homicide and one count of attempted murder, Davis Police Chief Darren Pytel said during a Thursday news conference.

-“At this point we believe that all three (stabbings) are connected and we have evidence and information that they are and have one person responsible,” the chief said.
+“At this point we believe that all three (stabbings) are connected and we have evidence and information that they are and have one person responsible,” the chief said, linking the three attacks for the first time.

-The latest attack happened Monday night near campus and left a woman in critical condition.
+The latest attack happened Monday night near campus and left a woman, identified by the city as Kimberlee Guillory, in critical condition.
 Just days before, stabbings at two different parks near campus claimed the lives of UC Davis senior Karim Abou Najm on Saturday and 50-year-old David Breaux on Thursday.

+Guillory was “severely wounded” in Monday’s attack and underwent surgery at the UC Davis Medical Center, where she is recovering, the chief said.

-Dominguez was a third-year student at the university until April 25, when he was “separated for academic reasons,” UC Davis said in a tweet.
+Dominguez was a third-year student at the university until April 25, when he was “separated for academic reasons,” UC Davis said in a news release.

-He was initially taken into custody Wednesday for possessing a large knife and was placed under arrest earlier on Thursday in connection to the stabbings, Pytel said.
+He was initially taken into custody Wednesday for a weapons violation for possessing a large knife and was placed under arrest just after 1 p.m. local time on Thursday in connection to the stabbings, Pytel said.
+The chief described the weapon as a hunting-style knife and said police are evaluating whether it was the same knife used in the attacks.

+The university is working with law enforcement to “provide access to any and all information as part of the investigation,” its news release said.

+Police are conducting a search warrant at a house where Dominguez lived with several roommates and where it appears he had been in between the stabbings, Pytel said.
+The roommates have been interviewed, he added.

 About 15 people called police Wednesday afternoon to report someone matching the suspect description from the third attack near Sycamore Park, where the second stabbing occurred, Pytel said.